 Alternative names: Sulawesi Tarictic Hornbill; Celebes Hornbill; Sulawesi Dwarf-Hornbill; Temminck's Hornbill

-- Black plumage with green gloss on back
+- Overall black plumage with green gloss on back

 - Bill pale yellow, black base at lower mandible, sanfordi with pale creamy yellow ridges across lower mandible